laristra/portage/README.md

 The following libraries are also _required_ (see examples below):

-- LAPACKE (3.7.1+):
+- LAPACKE (3.7.1+)

 - **__Either__** Boost (1.53.0+) **__or__** Thrust (1.6.0+):
   We wrap some features of either one of these packages.
-If you would like to run with OpenMP or TBB threads, then you must use Thrust
+If you would like to run with OpenMP or TBB threads, then you _must_ use Thrust

 portage provides wrappers for a few third-party mesh types.
 Building support for these is _optional_: